danielspaniel/ember-data-change-tracker/README.md

        - auto : same as global auto
        - only : limit the attributes/associations tracked on this model to just these
        - except : don't include these attributes/associations
-       - can use only and except as same time, but you can also stuff blueberries in your nose
+       - can use only and except as same time, but you could also clean your nose with a pipe cleaner

 ```javascript
   // file config/environment.js